 Leave the Scheme and Scheme Background fields defaulted.

-To select a layout for the page, click the radio button beneath Left Narrow (page with a navigation bar along the left).
+To choose a layout for the page, leave the radio button beneath Blank selected.

 Your screen should now look something like this: